-As with many of our projects, big or small, we were referred by a current or previous customer.
+As with many of our car restoration projects, big or small, we were referred by a current or previous customer.
 This customer is associated with the vintage/ classic car rally circuit and was looking to modify his original Sunbeam Tiger hood to integrate a hood scoop that looked as though it was pressed at the factory.
 He supplied the drawing and a couple of photographic influences and the rest was up to us.

 The Sunbeam Tiger is probably most famous for its staring roll in the TV series ‘Get Smart’, created by Mel Brooks and Buck Henry.
 The main character, Maxwell Smart, drove the vehicle to Control each week where he was given his assignment.
 Agent 86, er Maxwell Smart, received attention where ever he went, thanks in part to the stylish vehicle that accompanied him.